 The railroad serving this train station was originally called the Orange and Alexandria Railroad (O&A).
 By 1860 it extended from Alexandria to Lynchburg.
 It was built primarily to get farm products to Alexandria and Washington and to transport supplies from these cities to the farms.

 The Fairfax Station served the county seat of Fairfax, then known as Fairfax Court House.
 It was located 2 ½ miles outside of town because the residents did not want to be so close to the noise and smoke of the trains.
-The Sangsters and many other families in the area donated some of their property for the railroad right-of-way.
+Many families in the area donated some of their property for the railroad right-of-way.

 Fairfax Station's name was changed to "Swetnam" postal village on August 21, 1897 and then in 1918 it was changed to Faircroft.
 It finally became Fairfax Station in 1921 for good!

 A young man, James Clarence Wyckoff, assumed the loan for the Burke general store when he graduated from high school in 1927 at age 16.
 Two years later he bought the Swetnam Store in Fairfax Station.
 While Jim Wyckoff was running the post office out of their general store, Lena was teaching at the local school, Fairview.
-It opened as a one room schoolhouse in 1899, and kept expanding as the population grew.
-Twice each year the students were escorted to the Fairfax Station to be weighed on the baggage scales.
 Jim passed away in 1947 and Lena served as postmaster until retiring in 1971.
-Click on The Life of Lena Wyckoff
+Click here to learn more about the life of Lena Wyckoff.

 The heyday of train travel was from the 1850s to the early 1950s.
 Automobiles and airplanes soon displaced passenger train travel.
 The trucking industry replaced short distance deliveries.
 Rail shipping focused on more economical long-distance routes.
 All these factors led to Southern Railway's closing smaller stations.